booleanapp/docs/index.md

 ## How do I get insights from responses?

 You might want to know why survey recipients are giving positive or negative response.
 Boolean’s segmentation feature will give you the likely answer.
 You can use this feature by sending key-value pair meta data with every survey request.
 You can later segment responses using this meta data.
 This way you could pin point the finer aspects of your product or service which is contributing to positive or negative response.
-Read more about segmentation here (hyperlink).
+Read more about segmentation [here](/docs/analyze_responses.html#segmenting-responses).

 ## Features: